DBR and ILF neurofeedback: when regulation support helps trauma work

 How soon would I notice changes?

-Some notice shifts early; others more gradually.
-We track your response session by session and adjust.
-Trauma work - in its many ways - requires appropriate pacing, nothing is forced.
+Some people notice shifts early, while others notice them more gradually.
+We track your response session by session and adjust as needed.
+Nothing is forced.